EPR2025/CONCESSUS2026/README.md

       <button type="submit" aria-label="Login to the app">Login</button>
     </form>
     <p><a href="#" id="showSignupLink" aria-label="Switch to signup form">Don't have an account?
 Sign up</a></p>
+    <p id="verificationMessage" class="verification-message hidden">Please verify your email with the OTP before logging in.</p>
   </div>

   <!-- Signup Page -->